-In simple terms, when a pricing team understands the sensitives of these different psychographic variables market segmentation, they can then inform their customer segmentation with actionable pricing insights.
 They can also re-calibrate their demand forecasts based on an accurate understanding of current trends and be less dependant on past volumes and trends with little significant to what customer actually value now.
 These in turn will override tired demographic categorisation, forecasting and hypothesises about price and consumer preferences.
 Typically based on analyses of simple cost and demand drivers.

 Traditional demographic methods of market segmentation do not usually provide enough information to inform segmentation.
 Analyses of customer segments by age, sex, geography, and income level are not likely to provide as much direction for pricing strategy as management requires (psychographic segmentation market definition).

 Specifically, psychographic segmentation advertising and market approach analysis helps pricing teams to:

 - Direct the appropriate amounts of promotional attention and money to the most potentially profitable segments of his market